No Trump-Russia collusion - Republicans

 In a nation riven by political factions, that may be enough - even in the face of any future evidence - for Mr Trump's supporters to stick by their man.

 Mr Conaway said the panel had spoken to 73 witnesses and reviewed more than 300,000 pages of documents.
-He said it was time to make recommendations as Americans have already begun voting in mid term elections.

 He said the worst the panel found was "perhaps some bad judgment, inappropriate meetings, inappropriate judgment at taking meetings", which appeared to refer to a June 2016 meeting between Trump campaign officials and a Russian lawyer that has come under scrutiny.

-"But only Tom Clancy or Vince Flynn or someone else like that could take this series of inadvertent contacts with each other, or meetings or whatever, and weave that into sort of a fiction page turner, spy thriller."
+"But only Tom Clancy or Vince Flynn or someone else like that could take this series of inadvertent contacts with each other, or meetings or whatever, and weave that into sort of a fiction page turner, spy thriller," Mr Conaway said.

 The draft report includes 25 recommendations for Congress relating to election and cyber security.